 Footpath and alfresco bars, cafes and restaurants are planned for Union Place, offering a variety of food and wine options, from take away burgers to upmarket fine diners.

 Ipswich’s proud history will be reflected in the iconic Murphy’s Pub which is being restored to its former 1910 glory, even adopting its original name – The Commonwealth Hotel.

 A modern, glass-fronted 3,400 square metre new city library will front the main civic promenade offering a range of free and family-friendly services and activities.

 More than 10,000 square metres has been devoted to open, public space in Ipswich Central with shaded seating areas and cooling features including a water curtain and sculptural water steps, providing residents, workers and visitors with an outdoor area for relaxation, events and activities.

 A raft of new fashion stores and retail outlets will be housed throughout the new city centre, offering an extension to what is already on offer at Riverlink Shopping Centre, and a riverside bar and covered timber deck area will be located on the northern end of the site.

 Ipswich City Properties chairman Cr Paul Tully said more than 19,000 square metres of leasable commercial, retail, entertainment and food and beverage space had been created in Ipswich Central to service the population surge, with Ipswich expected to excel 400,000 by 2031.

-“Our new city centre could not come at a better time with our population expected to double in the next decade and the $5 billion Rheinmetall Defence contract recently awarded by the Federal Government set to trigger an influx of workers to the region,” Cr Tully said.
+“Our new city centre could not come at a better time with our population expected to double in the next decade and the major Rheinmetall Defence contract recently awarded by the Federal Government set to trigger an influx of workers to the region,” Cr Tully said.